 Effective April 1, 2023, CHIP premiums will resume.
-In order for CHIP recipients to receive a review prior to being penalized or discontinued due to failure to pay premiums, the premium discontinuance batch will be delayed through August 2023.
+In order for CHIP recipients to receive a review prior to being penalized or discontinued due to failure to pay premiums, the premium discontinuance batch will be temporarily delayed.
 If someone is found to be CHIP eligible at review but is delinquent on premiums, coverage may be discontinued due to failure to pay premiums at that time.
-Beginning August 2023, discontinuances, and premium penalties due to failure to pay will resume through the batch process following two unpaid invoices.